 It’s practically August, which means schools around the country will be back in session very soon!
-As parents start preparing to send their children back to class, the Traina family offers easy snack and lunchbox ideas that include healthy, nutrient-dense dried fruit.
+As parents start preparing to send their children back to class, the Traina family offers easy snack and lunchbox ideas that include dried fruit.

 Inspired Ants on a Log — The trifecta of celery, peanut butter and raisins has long been an afterschool snack staple.
 But why not jazz it up a bit by using almond, sunflower or cashew butter and swapping out raisins for Traina® Home Grown dried cherries, diced dried apricots or pears, or a sprinkling of Traina® Home Grown fruitons® All American Dried Fruit Blend, which includes a variety of bite-sized flavors such as sun dried peaches, apples, sweetened cranberries, California golden raisins and sweetened dried blueberries.